 4. Too much optimism

 The chance that you will be a millionaire in two months is not very likely.
 Investors understand that.
 Try to paint a realistic picture of the future and take into account setbacks in your financial budget.

 5. Reward yourself before the results

-Also, make sure that you do not want to first reward yourself with the money from the investor(s) for previously delivered services without showing results first.
+Also, make sure that you do not want to reward yourself with money from the investor(s) for previously delivered services without showing results first.
 The right investors invest in the future, not in costs incurred in the past.

 6. Too much humility

 Humility as a courtesy is an admirable quality, but if you do not show self-confidence that it will be a success, how should the investor believe this?
 The same applies to not paying a salary or reward for a very long time.
 Investors know that you cannot survive without money.

 Do not tell how great you are and what you have already achieved if not everything is 100% true.
 That makes you unreliable and a bluffer.